dltk-ai/qubitai-dltk/docs/source/getting_started/index.rst

 1. Click on Sign Up and create a new account on https://cloud.dltk.ai/

-2. You will be getting a verification email to the registered mail id.
-Please click on "Verify Now" button in the mail.
+2. You will receive a verification email to the registered email id.
+Please click on the "Verify Now" button in the mail.

-3. After verifying the email, you will be redirected to dltk login page.
+3. After verifying the email, you will be redirected to the dltk login page.

 4. Enter your credentials to gain access